heartsentwined/ember-auth/README.md

 ## Is `ember-auth` production-ready?

 Partial.
-I haven't learnt how to write proper unit tests for ember modules yet, but it should works fine in my own project.
+I haven't learnt how to write proper unit tests for ember modules yet, but it works fine in my own project.
 Perhaps [you can help](#contributing)?

 # Installation